jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

 - [ ] Dinner is on us if you stay past 7PM.
 Seamless login is on the pillar.

 ### Week 2-3
-After getting your feet wet in the first week, you will get into our codebase and do some small tickets.
+After getting your feet wet in the first week, you will get into our codebase and do some small tickets and finish your Aptible Information Security training.
+- [ ] Finish Aptible Information Security training that should have been assigned to you.
 - [ ] Continue working through the [required reading list](https://github.com/ycharts/ycharts/wiki/Required-Reading-List).
 - [ ] Meet with your manager and you will pick up your first pivotal ticket to work on.
 - [ ] Ask questions